-Although we concluded that Region I generally implemented effective information security policies, procedures, and practices, its implementation of a subset of selected controls was not fully effective.
-We noted weaknesses in Region I's information security program and practices related to security awareness training, separated user disablement, physical access controls, and vulnerability management.
-As a result of the weaknesses noted, we made four recommendations to assist Region I in strengthening its information security program.
+Although we concluded that Region II generally implemented effective information security policies, procedures, and practices, its implementation of a subset of selected controls was not fully effective.
+We noted weaknesses in Region II's information security program and practices related to physical access controls and vulnerability management.
+As a result of the weaknesses noted, we made two recommendations to assist Region II in strengthening its information security program.